- This Webinar was originally broadcast on:

 - Best practices in developing a tablet product, from news organizations that have done it

 Anyone looking to understand mobile distribution of news and information via the iPad and other tablet devices.

-She previously was the senior producer for multimedia at StarTribune.com and a field producer and photographer at KARE-TV in Minneapolis-St. Paul.
-Winner of numerous Best of Photojournalism and Pictures of the Year International awards for multimedia storytelling, as well as an Emmy for her video work, she has spoken regularly around the country about how to find new ways to tell stories on the Web and mobile platforms.
+Winner of numerous Best of Photojournalism and Pictures of the Year International awards for multimedia storytelling, as well as Emmys for her online and video work, she has been a regular speaker around the country and around the world, talking about finding new ways to tell stories on Web and mobile platforms, especially with video.

 This Webinar contains audio.
 Please adjust your headphones or speakers.

 We strongly suggest viewing our Webinars with a wired connection.

 - Flash Player - Adobe® Flash® Player 10.1 or higher

 - Browsers - Mozilla Firefox 2 or higher; Safari 2 or higher; Google Chrome (any version)